Satyasandha Tirtha: Works

 Most of the information about his life is derived from two hagiographies, Sri Satyasandha Vijaya by Koneratmaja and Guruvamsakathakalpatharu by Bhimadhaivajna.
-Satyasandha Tirtha is an author of one commentary, and one praise-poem, both his works are most revered among Madhwa community.
-His Viṣṇusahasranāmabhāṣya is a commentary on Vishnu Sahasranama.
-His another work is Vishnu Stuti, a praise-poem on Lord Vishnu.
+Satyasandha Tirtha wrote many works and most prominent among them are Viṣṇusahasranāmabhāṣya is a commentary on Vishnu Sahasranama, Vishnu Stuti, a praise-poem on Lord Vishnu and Krishnashtakam, a stotra consisting of 8 verses (ashtakam) in praise of Lord Krishna.

 In culture

 Sri Satyasandha Vijaya is a story of the victory and biography of Satyasandha Tirtha.
 The hagiography was authored by Koneratmaja.
 Satyasandha was entombed with his living body and is believed to be alive in the Brindavana even today.
 A very marvellous incident is graphically described in Satyasandha Vijaya about being alive in the Brindavana many years after his entrance into it.